oVirt/ovirt-site/source/feature/importmorethanonce.html.md

 *   when selecting 'clone all' the duplicate check box (if shown) will be check and disabled:

 ![](Clone_all_selected.png "Clone_all_selected.png")

+#### Core

+*   Add to ImportEntityParameter parameter class boolean member that indicates whether this entity should be cloned, the default value is false.
+*   Alter ImportEntityCommand in case clone parameter field is set to true:

+    * Set the VM with a new identifier (the new name already placed in the vm - concat of vm and suffix, see webadmin).

+    * Set the disks target with a new identifier.

+    * For all VM's NICs, allocate new MAC addresses.

+    * (in import VM) Collape all snapshots must be 'true'.

+*   detailed design will be added in the near future.

 #### CLI/API